 This is a thoughtful deep dive on a topic dear to every traveler’s heart.
 You can get a copy of Travel as Transformation on Amazon here.

 Buying for a stargazer?
 This is a practical guide to astro tourism!
+A perfect travel related gift.
 Travel blogger and dark sky expert Valerie Stimac offers detailed guides on 35 dark-sky parks and national parks here.

 Learn where to see the aurora, the next decade of total solar eclipse and how to view rocket launches.
 In fact, the book is divided into sections to plan your dark sky tour.
 How cool is that?